You are here

-In his role as Deputy Assistant Secretary for Renewable Energy in the Office of Energy Efficiency and Renewable Energy (EERE), Steven Chalk oversees applied research, development, and demonstration for a diverse clean energy portfolio.
-This portfolio spans wind, solar, geothermal, conventional hydropower, marine and hydrokinetic, biomass, and hydrogen technologies.
-Prior to his current position, Steve served as EERE's Chief Operating Officer and led EERE's Recovery Act implementation, which included $17 billion of awards, part of the nation's largest-ever investment in clean energy.
-Steve also supported the Treasury Department launch two new clean energy tax programs—the 1603 grants-in-lieu-of tax credits and the 48C advanced manufacturing tax credits, both of which contributed significantly to America's growing clean energy sector.
-During the previous Presidential transition period, he was the Principal Deputy Assistant Secretary and led EERE.
+In addition, Steven served as EERE's Chief Operating Officer and led the Recovery Act implementation, which included $17 billion of awards, part of the nation's largest-ever investment in clean energy.
+He also supported the Treasury Department's launch of two new clean energy tax programs—the 1603 grants-in-lieu-of tax credits and the 48C advanced manufacturing tax credits, both of which contributed significantly to America's growing clean energy sector.

-In September 2008, the Partnership for Public Service honored Steve with a Service to America Medal in the Science and Environment category.
+For his leadership, the Partnership for Public Service honored Steven with a Service to America Medal in the Science and Environment category in 2008.
 This award recognized his management of several innovative clean energy projects, as well as his leadership in the federal government's efforts to expand renewable energy and energy efficiency use, particularly in New Orleans, Louisiana, and Greensburg, Kansas.
-Steve has also received the Meritorious and Distinguished Presidential Rank Awards.

-Early in his career at the Department of Energy (DOE), Steve managed technology development programs in fuel cells, diesel emissions control, and materials for DOE's advanced automotive technology office.
+Early in his career at the Department of Energy (DOE), he managed technology development programs in fuel cells, diesel emissions control, and materials for DOE's advanced automotive technology office.
 He also worked in the nuclear energy field where he oversaw DOE test programs for tritium production.
-Steve started his career with the Navy developing propellants and explosives for conventional weapons.
+Steven started his career with the Navy developing propellants and explosives for conventional weapons.

 He holds a Bachelor of Science in Chemical Engineering from the University of Maryland and a Master of Science in Mechanical Engineering from the George Washington University.